harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | `/ŋ/` (ng)           | voiced           | si**ng**er, ba**ng**                                                        |
 | `/l/`                | voiced           | **l**ight, fi**ll**                                                         |
 | `/ɹ/` (r but no tap) | voiced           | **r**un, ca**r**                                                            |

 ---
+A [Sibilant](https://en.wikipedia.org/wiki/Sibilant) is a high-intensity, high-pitched fricative or affricate consonant produced by directing airflow with the tongue against the teeth.
+In other words, it is a "hissing" or "hushing" sound.

+In GA, the sibilant consonants are :
+- (fricatives) `/s, z, ʃ, ʒ/`
+- (affricates) `/d͡ʒ, t͡ʃ/`

+---
+#define A [Liquid Consonant](https://en.wikipedia.org/wiki/Liquid_consonant) is a consonant that consists of *rhotics* and *voiced lateral approximants*.

+---
 #define An [Affricate](https://en.wikipedia.org/wiki/Affricate) is a consonant that begins as a stop and releases as a fricative, generally with the same place of articulation.
 GA has two affricate phonemes :